 The alternate names of measles and rubella can be confusing.
 Measles is also known as rubeola, which some people confuse with the word rubella.
 In addition, rubella is sometimes called German measles or the three-day measles.

 Measles and rubella are caused by different viruses.
 Measles is produced by a paramyxovirus named Morbillivirus.
 Rubella is produced by a togavirus called Rubivirus.
 Although there are differences between these two viruses, there are also some similarities.

 Viruses exist as individual particles called virions.
 The virions of the measles and rubella viruses are roughly spherical in shape.
 Each virion consists of genetic material surrounded by a coat of protein.
+This coat is known as a capsid or a nucleocapsid.
 The genetic material is RNA (ribonucleic acid) instead of the DNA (deoxyribonucleic acid) that is present in many other viruses and in our cells.
-The protein coat is surrounded by a protective envelope made of lipids.
+The protein coat of the virus is surrounded by a protective envelope made of lipids.